 Policy Activities Customers' welfare The Company's policies on this matter are guided by the Company's corporate value of "Consumerfocused".
 The said value is summed up in this statement: "We delight our consumers by providing them with superior products and services that anticipate their needs and exceed their expectations.
 We engage them by creating unique and memorable experiences that entice them to come back for more.
-Our consumers are at the heart of what we do."
-Conduct of various activities (sampling, promotional events) to keep the customers interested in the Company's products as well as update them on new products.
-The Company also has a system of addressing customer complaints.
-Monitor and promptly address consumer complaints.
-Supplier/contractor selection practice The Company has in place a Supplier Accreditation System which lays down the process of assessing a supplier's capability in meeting the Company's requirements for goods and services with the objective, Assessment and evaluation of all prospective suppliers to determine qualification for accreditation.
-Conduct of supplier accreditation among others, of maintaining a pool of world-class suppliers. visits.
-Periodic review of accreditation.
-Determination of Suppliers' Offense and corresponding consequence/actions.
-Updating Supplier Information Record.
-Environmentally friendly value- chain It is the Company's policy to do its share in taking care of the environment.
-Thus, it is committed The Company complies with the relevant environmental laws, rules and regulations and secures to comply with environmental laws, necessary environmental-related
+Our Conduct of various activities (sampling, promotional events) to keep the customers interested in the Company's products as well as update them on new products.